-For over 30 years, AUCH has represented Utah's Health Centers and their patients.
-As Utah’s designated Primary Care Association, we provide over 12,000 hours of training and technical assistance to 13 Health Centers and five affiliate members each year.
-Our members provide comprehensive, high-quality primary and preventive healthcare services to all individuals, with or without insurance, regardless of ability to pay.
-Health Centers are community-based, patient-directed organizations that eliminate geographical and financial barriers, and serve populations with limited access to care.
-In support of our members and the people they serve, AUCH helps reduce barriers to healthcare through health promotion, community engagement, education, and policy analysis.
-AUCH receives federal program support from the Federal Bureau of Primary Health Care to develop and enhance services for our members.
+Organizational Background/Mission: For over 30 years, AUCH has represented Utah's Health Centers and their patients.
+As the Primary Care Association in the state, we provide over 12,000 hours of training and technical assistance (T/TA) to 13 Health Centers and 5 affiliate members each year.
+Our members include Federal Health Center grantees who provide comprehensive, high-quality primary and preventive healthcare services to all individuals, with or without insurance, regardless of ability to pay.
+Health Centers are community-based, patient-directed organizations that eliminate geographical and financial barriers and serve populations with limited access to care.
+In support of our members and the people they serve, AUCH helps reduce barriers to healthcare through health promotion, community engagement and development, education, and policy analysis.
+AUCH is designated by the Federal Bureau of Primary Health Care as the state Primary Care Association and receives federal program support to develop and enhance services for members.

 The following information is intended to be representative of the essential functions performed and is not all-inclusive.